Jeh Charles Johnson

 Former U.S. Secretary of Homeland Security

-As secretary of Homeland Security, Johnson was the head of the third-largest cabinet department of the U.S. government, consisting of 230,000 personnel and 22 components, including TSA, Customs and Border Protection, Immigration and Customs Services, U.S Citizenship and Immigration Services, the Coast Guard, the Secret Service, and FEMA.
-Johnson's responsibilities as secretary included counterterrorism, cybersecurity, aviation security, border security, port security, maritime security, protection of our national leaders, response to natural disasters, and the detection of chemical, biological, and nuclear threats to the United States.
-In three years as secretary of DHS, Johnson is credited with management reform of the department, which brought about a more centralized approach to decision-making in the areas of budgets, acquisition, and overall policy.
-Johnson also raised employee morale across the department, reflected in the September 2016 Federal Employee Viewpoint Survey.
+As Secretary of Homeland Security, Johnson was the head of the third largest cabinet department of the U.S. government, consisting of 230,000 personnel and 22 components, including TSA, Customs and Border Protection, Immigration and Customs Services, U.S Citizenship and Immigration Services, the Coast Guard, the Secret Service, and FEMA.
+Johnson's responsibilities as Secretary included counterterrorism, cybersecurity, aviation security, border security, port security, maritime security, protection of our national leaders, the detection of chemical, biological and nuclear threats to the homeland, and response to natural disasters.

-Prior to becoming secretary of homeland security, Johnson was general counsel of the Department of Defense (2009–2012).
-In that position, Johnson is credited with being the legal architect for the U.S. military’s counterterrorism efforts in the Obama Administration.
-In 2010, Johnson also coauthored the report that paved the way for the repeal of the Don't Ask, Don't Tell by Congress later that year.
-In his book Duty, former Secretary of Defense Robert Gates wrote that Johnson "proved to be the finest lawyer I ever worked with in government—a straightforward, plain-speaking man of great integrity, with common sense to burn and a good sense of humor."
+As General Counsel of the Department of Defense, Johnson is credited with being the legal architect for the U.S. military’s counterterrorism efforts in the Obama Administration.
+In 2010, Johnson co-authored the report that paved the way for the repeal of the Don't Ask, Don't Tell by Congress later that year.
+In his book Duty, former Secretary of Defense Robert Gates wrote that Johnson "proved to be the finest lawyer I ever worked with in government - a straightforward, plain-speaking man of great integrity, with common sense to burn and a good sense of humor."

 Become a Member